 Tryptophan is an essential amino acid that serves several important purposes, like nitrogen balance in adults and growth in infants.
-It also creates niacin, which is essential in creating the neurotransmitter serotonin.
+It’s also used to produce niacin, which is essential in creating the neurotransmitter serotonin.

 There are two types of tryptophan: L-tryptophan and D-tryptophan.
 The only difference between the two types is the orientation of the molecule.